usagov/usagov-2021/docs/BenefitsSearch.md

 ## Setup

-Upon first deployment against a given database:
+Upon first deployment against a new database snaphot:

 1. Import configuration `bin/drush cim` to enable new views, fields for basic page content type.
-2. Run `bin/drush deploy:hook` to create the terms in the benefits category vocab.
-3. Run `bin/drush cr` to clear drupal caches and twig template caches so it picks up on config changes and file updates.
+2. Run `bin/drush cr` to clear drupal caches and twig template caches so it picks up on config changes and file updates.
-4. Run this script to tag existing pages to the categories, so you get some results when you search.
-This json file is available in Google Drive.
+3. Run the tag pages script to tag existing pages to the categories, so you get some results when you search.
+This JSON file is in `scripts/drush/data`.
 The path should be absolute inside the docker container or relative to the working directory `/var/www/web`.

 Outside of docker, use: